mirsaidovm/mirsaidovm/README.md

-- 👋 Hi, I’m @mirsaidovm
+- 👋 Hi, I’m MIRSAID
-- 👀 I’m interested in programming and learning new languages currently intern at GermanPavilion
+- 👀 I’m interested in programming and learning new languages(already speak Russian , German , English and Ukrainian!!!) currently intern at GermanPavilion
-- 🌱 I’m currently learning JS and some frameworks
+- Deal with JS , HTML and other front-end stuff
 - 💞️ I’m looking to collaborate on front-end and back-end programs